-65. While the core tables for land cover and land use do not call for information on the reasons for land cover or land use change, the standard format for the asset accounts do and basic information on the reasons for change should be sought from the sources used to classify the opening and closing positions.
+- For example, new satellite imagery or updated interpretation of satellite imagery or new administrative data sources.
+The use of updated information may require the revision of previous estimates to ensure a continuity of time series. - 85.
+Information on reasons for change is more difficult to acquire.
 Satellite images will not provide such information but it might be possible to infer it in some cases, although confirmation from alternate sources would be encouraged.
-Administrative or survey sources are more likely to provide such information but again the original purposes of the datasets will need to be considered in interpreting these sources.

-66. A starting point for the general approach is the land cover change matrix, Table 3 above.
+Administrative or survey sources are more likely to provide such information but again the original purposes of the datasets will need to be considered in interpreting these sources. - 86.
+A starting point for the general approach is the land cover change matrix, (account 4 depicted above).
 For example, managed expansion can be derived from the changes in land cover related to urban growth and development of infrastructure (through conversion of crops or tree covered area), intensification and industrialisation of agriculture (through conversion of family farming and mosaic landscapes), extension of agriculture in general (through conversion of tree covered land), drainage of regularly flooded areas (wetlands) for crops or artificial surfaces (urban land), and deforestation (of tree covered areas for timber production or agriculture development).
 Relating land cover and land use is particularly important.
 The relationship of land cover to land use can be highlighted by preparing accounts showing land cover by land use.
 If this is done for several points in time, then changes between two points in time can be highlighted.
-Such change accounts would, for example, show the extent to which forest areas (a land cover) is changing from say maintenance and restoration of environmental functions (a land use) to say forestry (another use.).

-67. The accounts described in the SEEA-CF generally relate to specific stocks and flows recorded for a country as a whole.
+Such change accounts would, for example, show the extent to which forest areas (a land cover) are changing from, for example, maintenance and restoration of environmental functions (a land use) to forestry (another use.). - 87.
+The accounts described in the SEEA-CF generally relate to specific stocks and flows recorded for a country as a whole.
 However, all materials, substances and resources are found in particular locations and, from a policy perspective, knowledge of the location of various stocks and flows may be of particular relevance.
-Indeed, national averages usually hide important local variations and spatially disaggregating data can help to better identify environmental spatial patterns.

-68. The quality of spatial coding must be assessed carefully as additional datasets are linked and integrated with the land accounts.
+Indeed, national averages usually hide important local variations and spatially disaggregating data can help to better identify environmental spatial patterns. - 88.
+The quality of spatial coding must be assessed carefully as additional datasets are linked and integrated with the land accounts.
 The original purpose and sources may not provide precise locational information in all cases.
-For example, data for many economic data programs are gathered by enterprise, usually though the head office, head offices are often not located where the majority of material flows occur, particularly in large scale manufacturing or mining operations.
-It may be necessary to pursue more precise locations for some economic activities to fully exploit such data integration.

-69. Both land use and land cover accounts can also be presented in monetary terms.
-That is, while the table structure remains the same, the units of measurement are in monetary units $(\$, \in, ¥, \text{ etc.})$ .
+For example, data for many economic data programs are gathered by enterprise, usually though the head office, but head offices are often not located where the majority of material flows occur, particularly in large scale manufacturing or mining operations.
+It may be necessary to pursue more precise locations for some economic activities to fully exploit such data integration. - 89.
+Both land use and land cover accounts can also be presented in monetary terms.
+That is, while the table structure remains the same, the units of measurement are in monetary units (\$, €, ¥, etc.).
 Data sources for valuation are generally more aligned with land use and therefore monetary accounts by land use are easier to construct.
-As well land use accounts generally relate more directly to the existing monetary information on land as an asset in the national accounts.
+Land use accounts also generally relate more directly to the existing monetary information on land as an asset in the national accounts.